servio/mongo-locking/README.md

 In the RDBMS world, you've got a couple options:

-1. "SELECT ..
-FOR UPDATE" or equivalent.
+1. `SELECT ..
+FOR UPDATE` or equivalent.

     Depending on the underlying storage engine, this will write lock at minimum the given row, and in most modern RDBMS', a cluster of rows around the row you're trying to "protect".
 This approach tends to require breaking out of the ORM with custom SQL, and carries with it all sorts of unintended/unexpected performance/synchronization/deadlock pitfalls.
 It really starts to break down when there is more than one object that needs to be "locked", or when crossing database boundaries.

 2. Rely on the ACID properties of SQL92 transactions to enforce data integrity.

     Given 2 or more competing, disparate processes running asynchronously, accessing the same resources.
 Both enter into transactions, possibly access overlapping resources, one wins and the other (eventually) fails after attempting to commit.

     Practically, what does the erroring code do?
 Does it retry?
 Was it written in a way that even makes a retry possible?
 Is the context so consistently atomic and stateless that it could blindly do so?
 Does it just bail and fail?
 (Yes, most of the time.)
 What if it was acting on an asynchronous imperative across a message bus?
 Must this condition be detected by additional code, and the imperative replayed by some other code somewhere else?
 Wouldn't it be conditional on

     OR, both enter into transactions, but the relationship between resources is not expressed in terms of RDBMS constraints (the common case), so the RDBMS has no idea that integrity has been violated.

     Transactions may sound like a panacea at first, but in real-world complex systems, their edge conditions often bear a greater cost and complexity than the problems they're being used to solve.

 #### NoSQL